Super fluffy apple cinnamon rolls filled with a caramel apple filling. Fall doesn't get any better than this.

 Ingredients

 We start with a few key ingredients for the dough plus a few extras for the filling and icing.
 Let's go over them together and answer all the questions you may have about them and any potential substitutions.
+You can find the full list of ingredients and amounts in the recipe card below.

 - Milk - Milk plays a surprisingly important role here.
 Yeast needs liquid to activate.
 Milk has sugar, which is also a food for yeast to encourage growth, and the lactic acid in the milk also tenderizes the dough.
 I highly recommend whole milk for the absolute best results.

 - Yeast - The yeast is what gives the dough most of its rise and some of its flavor.
 All bakers have preferences when it comes to instant or active dry yeast.
 I prefer active dry yeast in most cases.
+If you are new to using yeast, I recommend checking out my brief guide on using yeast.

 - Flour - The flour is the base of the structure for our dough.
-The gluten strands we create using the protein in the flour is what gives the dough a wonderful crumb that can make your cinnamon rolls feel like you are biting into a sugary cloud.
+The gluten strands we create using the protein in the flour is what gives the dough a wonderful crumb that can make your cinnamon rolls feel like you are biting into a cloud.
 We use all-purpose flour, but you can also use some bread flour in the recipe as well.

 If you are nervous about baking with yeast, you can check out my guide on working with yeast.